TercioOfParma/Personal-Blog/content/posts/Retrospective-AI-2025.md

 description: "A short debrief on developing with LLMs, Neural Networks and Spacy"
 ---

-# 5 Months of Professional AI Development : A Retrospective *In Progress*
+# 5 Months of Professional AI Development : A Retrospective

 At my current workplace, which is critical naval infrastructure in the UK, we have been investigating possible uses for LLMs and other AI systems in our work.
 As a developer with a Graduate Degree in the subject, I was assigned to investigate possible use cases for the business.
 Throughout this process, and a not negligible amount of development with LLMs on the side, I have been increasingly less and less convinced by LLMs as something useful outside of very specific contexts.
 I have found this to be particularly true for local LLMs running on Ollama.
 This may be surprising to some readers, but I have found writing software systems with LLMs as an integral part of them to be a generally frustrating experience, even after implementing Prompt Engineering techniques suggested by figures such as Andrew Ng.

 In the interest of conveying information that I think will be less likely known to the reader quickly, I will start by enumerating considerations that I think are less likely to have been addressed explicitly in other places.
+From there, I'll go through ones that people are much more likely to know but I feel are an important part of the retrospective.
+Finally, I'll enumerate a list of use cases where I think that LLMs work and don't work and explain how I reached my conclusions.

 ## Legal Considerations Are Extraordinarily Important